Gameknight5249/Gameknight-CTF_Library/collaborativedevelopment-generalskills.md

 # Solution (What I Did During the Challenge):
 1. Paste the link in the webshell
-2. "cd" into drop-in
+2. Then unzip challenge.zip"cd" into drop-in
-3. Then unzip challenge.zip
+3. "cd" into drop-in
 4. Then you will find another folder named drop-in; "cd" into it.
 5. You find a file named: flag.py
 6. You use the command: "git branch -a"; you find three things: feature/part-1, feature/part-2, feature/part-3